kylemin/HEX-graph/README.md

 However, when it comes to the gain of accuracy compared to Softmax-all, it has the very similar trend with the paper's.
 This makes my code quite reasonable.

 ### On the cifar-100 dataset (from scratch)
 For cifar-100 dataset, hex model gives much better result than softmax-all in every case.
 We can see that accuracy of HEX-all is higher than hex, while soft accuracy is lower.
 Unlike the case of imagenet-2012 dataset, the performances of HEX and HEX-all are better than Softmax-all in all cases, even in the case of relabelling 99%.
+Unlike the above test, this result is from scratch.
+This result shows that this implementation is reasonable.

 | Relabelling  | HEX | HEX-all | Softmax-all |
 | - | - | - | - |